GreenSoupDeveloper/Greenaid-IDE/README.md

 Minimum:

-* OS: Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 and above (x86 or x64)
+* OS: Windows XP (MAYBE), Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 and above (x86 or x64)
 * CPU: a 1.6GHz CPU or better (Intel Pentium 4 1.6GHz, AMD Athlon XP 1900+ or better)
 * RAM: 64MB or above
 * Hard Disk: 1GB for projects, 5MB for the program